A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: A Bayesian hierarchical approach

-\paragraph*{Detecting differential statuses of taxa} The $K(C-1)$ regression coefficient vectors in expressions~(\ref{eq:eta}) and (\ref{eq:beta}) adjust for covariate effects to reveal the DA clusters.
-Furthermore, as discussed, the finite mixture prior in (\ref{eq:beta}) causes the regression vectors to be tied with positive probability.
-The common differential statuses of the non-reference clusters and their allocated taxa are then inferred in a straightforward member.
-Specifically, for non-reference clusters $u=2,\ldots,C$:

-In other words, a non-reference cluster is non-DA if and only if its $K$ regression vectors are identical.
-By design, the reference cluster (taxon) is always non-DA.
-Further, the differential statuses of the taxa are identical as their parent clusters by (\ref{eq:D}).

 These ideas are demonstrated by a toy example in Figure \ref{fig:toyDA}, where we have $K=2$ groups of subjects (i.e., adults and children), $p=50$ taxa, and several subject-specific covariates.
-The taxa are allocated to $C=7$ clusters.
-In the figure, row vector $\boldsymbol{x}^{\dag}_i$ denotes the $i$th row of matrix $\boldsymbol{X}^{\dag}$, and $\epsilon_{iu} \stackrel{\text{i.i.d.}}\sim N(0, \sigma_e^2)$.
-The $K(C-1)=12$ vectors, each consisting of several regression coefficients, arise from a finite mixture model with $M=5$ multivariate components.
-The colors represent the five mixture model components from which each $\boldsymbol{\beta}_{ku}$ is drawn in (\ref{eq:beta}).
-For example, in Figure \ref{fig:toyDA}, regression vectors $\boldsymbol{\beta}_{13}$, $\boldsymbol{\beta}_{23}$, and $\boldsymbol{\beta}_{24}$ are all equal because they are drawn from the same finite mixture component (shown in blue).
-Cluster $3$ is non-DA, and clusters 1,2, and 7 are DA in adults and children.
-All the taxa share the same differential attributes as their parent clusters, e.g., taxa 4, 5, 7, and 9 belonging to cluster 3 are non-DA, whereas taxa 2 and 8 belonging to cluster 2 are~DA.
+The taxa are allocated to $H=7$ clusters.
+In the figure, row vector $\mathbf{X}^{\dag}_i$ denotes the $i$th row of matrix $\mathbf{X}^{\dag}$ of length $(T+1)$ and $\epsilon_{iu} \stackrel{\text{i.i.d.}}\sim N(0, \sigma_e^2)$.
+The $K(H-1)=12$ vectors, each consisting of the $(T+1)$ regression coefficients for a group--non-reference cluster combination, arise from a finite mixture model with $M=5$ multivariate components.
+For $u>1$ (i.e., non-reference clusters), the colors represent the five-mixture model components from which each $\boldsymbol{\beta}_{ku}$ vector is drawn in (\ref{eq:beta}).
+For example, the regression vectors $\boldsymbol{\beta}_{14}$, $\boldsymbol{\beta}_{24}$, and $\boldsymbol{\beta}_{27}$ are identical because they are drawn from the same mixture component (shown in blue).
+Applying criterion (\ref{eq:DA}), cluster 4 is non-DA, and clusters 2, 3, and 7 are DA in adults and children.
+All taxa have the same differential status as their parent cluster.
+Specifically, taxa 4, 5, 7, and 9, which belong to cluster 4, are all non-DA; taxa 2 and 8, which belong to cluster 3, are both DA.

+\paragraph{Choosing the reference cluster} \quad For correctly calling DA clusters using criterion (\ref{eq:DA}), it is important to choose a non-DA cluster as the reference.
+This can be seen by the following example.
+For simplicity, imagine a no-covariate dataset with $K=2$ groups, $H=3$ latent clusters, and small $\sigma_e^2$ in (\ref{eq:eta}).
+Suppose we pick a reference cluster ($u=1$) for which $q^*_{i_11}=0.5$ and $q^*_{i_21}=0.1$ for all samples $i_1$ and $i_2$ for which $k_{i_1}=1$ and $k_{i_2}=2$.
+That is, a DA cluster was mistakenly chosen to be the reference.
+Now, let cluster $u=2$ be actually non-DA with $q^*_{i2}=0.1$ for all $i$.
+Since $\sigma_e^2$ is small, relation (\ref{eq:eta}) gives $\beta_{012} \approx -\log 5$ and $\beta_{022} \approx 0$, and so, (\ref{eq:DA}) wrongly classifies cluster 2 as DA.
+Let cluster $u=3$ be actually DA with $q^*_{i_13}=0.25$ and $q^*_{i_23}=0.05$ whenever $k_{i_1}=1$ and $k_{i_2}=2$.
+Then $\beta_{0k3} \approx -\log 2$ for $k=1,2$, and again, (\ref{eq:DA}) misclassifies cluster 3 as non-DA.
+These errors are avoided if non-DA cluster 2 is designated as the reference.